March 2026 | Sussex Removal Company Recap

 Job Highlight: Sprinter Run To Southampton

 March also included a neat Sprinter run to Southampton, which was a good example of why van choice should follow the actual inventory rather than the distance alone.
 Not every out of area move needs a Luton and a larger crew.
 Sometimes a Sprinter and one experienced driver is the more sensible option because access is easier, fuel use is leaner, and the whole job stays efficient without paying for unused space.
+Our Redhill to Southampton case study covers a similar one-day run in more detail.

 These are the kinds of jobs that reinforce the rule we keep coming back to.
 Smaller long distance moves can be very smooth when the inventory is compact, the access picture is clear, and the loading plan is thought through properly.
 The right small van often beats the wrong large one.
+Read more about how we keep our fleet reliable on every run.

 Job Highlight: The Day To Day Brighton And Sussex Mix